 "Advanced manufacturing" refers to manufacturing that uses innovative technology, resulting in improved workflows and products.
 This is high-tech, precise manufacturing, and it's taking off in Orange County.
 In fact, over 72 percent of manufacturing jobs in Orange County are considered advanced manufacturing positions.4

 Across Orange County, advanced manufacturing is changing the way work is done in electronics, aerospace, and medical manufacturing.
 One area with particularly strong prospects in this region is medical device manufacturing: Orange County has five times more workers in this sector than the national average.5

 Take a look at these advanced manufacturing careers:

 Disneyland.
 World-class surfing.
-Major sports teams like the Anaheim Ducks.
-There's no question that Orange County is one of the major tourist centers in the U.S. In 2016 alone, 48.2 million tourists traveled to this region, spending $11.6 billion.5 Those numbers add up to a lot of job opportunities in the tourism sector.
-In fact, the region's leisure and hospitality sector employs more than 219,000 workers.5 And with many area attractions planning to expand, the tourism industry shows no signs of slowing down its hiring.
+Big-league sports teams like the Anaheim Ducks.
+There's no question that Orange County is one of the major tourist centers in the U.S. In 2018 alone, more than 50 million tourists traveled to this region, spending over $13 billion.6 Those numbers add up to a lot of job opportunities in the tourism sector.
+In fact, the region's leisure and hospitality sector employs more than 219,000 workers.4 And with many area attractions planning to expand, the tourism industry shows no signs of slowing down its hiring.

 What kind of tourism careers are in demand?
 Take a look at the following examples: